b33p024/gr-project/README.md

     The amout of traffic it generated
     The amout of traffic generated for each protocol detected
 ### tls statystics:
-  It prints each flow line by line in descending order by the amout of traffic.
+  It prints each flow line by line in descending order by the amount of traffic.
   For each flow, it detects what kind of traffic is over the TLS protocol (e.g TLS.stackoverflow , TLS.tesla , TLS.chess ) by checking if the requested server name is inside top10k.txt (top10k most visited sites), and validates SNIs for existance by resolving the hostname.

 ## Usage: